deV8nnek/digimon-digital-card-battle-guide/backend/README.md

 ### Migrations

-To make revision which reflects on the database,
+Make revision which reflects on the database,

 Like add import to the new model in `alembic/env.py`